• Skip to primary navigation

 Fajitas

-• Heat a large pan over medium-high heat (*see note).
-When it's very hot, add 1-2 tablespoons of oil.
-As soon as the oil gets hot and shimmery, add the mushrooms (you should hear a sizzle).
-Don't move the mushrooms around the first 2-3 minutes.
-This will give them time to sear and brown on one side.
+• Heat a large skillet over high heat.
+Once very hot, add 1-2 tablespoons of oil.
+When the oil shimmers, add the mushrooms (you should hear a sizzle).
+Let them sit undisturbed for 2-3 minutes to sear and brown on one side.

-• Now give them a stir and let them brown for another 2-3 minutes.
-Once they have reduced their size and are fully browned, sprinkle with a generous pinch of salt & pepper. (*optional: to deglaze, splash some sherry into the pan - this will pick up some brown bits and add more flavor to your mushrooms).
-Remove from heat and place mushrooms on a plate or bowl.
+• Stir the mushrooms and let them brown for another 2-3 minutes, lower heat slightly if needed.
+Once they are browned, season with a generous pinch of salt and pepper. (*Optional: deglaze with a splash of sherry or broth to lift the browned bits and boost flavor.)
+Remove from heat and transfer the mushrooms to a plate or bowl.

-• Heat the same large pan between medium and medium-high heat.
-When it's hot, add 2 tablespoons of oil.
-As soon as the oil gets hot and shimmery, add the onions and peppers (you should hear a sizzle).
-Now add a generous pinch of salt & pepper.
-Stir occasionally, but don't move them around too much, so they have time to get nicely browned and somewhat charred.
-This will create a robust flavor.
-Sauté until lightly tender and browned about 6-8 minutes. (*optional: to deglaze, splash some sherry into the pan)
+• Heat the same large pan over medium-high heat.
+Once hot, add 2 tablespoons of oil.
+When the oil shimmers, add the onions and peppers (you should hear a sizzle).
+Season with a generous pinch of salt and pepper.
+Stir occasionally, allowing them to brown and lightly char for robust flavor.
+Sauté until tender and browned, about 6-8 minutes. (*Optional: deglaze with a splash of sherry/broth to enhance flavor.)

 Notes

-*Warming Tortillas: Place a tortilla in a cast iron or stainless steel skillet over medium heat (don’t add oil).
-Cook for 30 seconds on each side.
-Remove and cover with a slightly damp dish towel to keep soft & warm.
-Repeat with remaining tortillas. *Start this step before the fajitas are finished so everything will be nice and hot.
+3. Warming Tortillas: Heat a tortilla in a cast iron or stainless steel skillet over medium heat (no oil needed).
+Cook for 30 seconds per side, then cover with a slightly damp dish towel to keep soft and warm.
+Repeat with remaining tortillas.
+Start this step before the fajitas are done to serve everything hot.

 Nutrition